nityam-vasu/Comic_Crafter/README.md

 9. **Background Processes**: If background processes stop unexpectedly, check Colab's runtime logs for errors

 10. **Ollama nohup**: If using nohup, check logs with `!cat ollama.log` to confirm the server is running

+11. **LocalTunnel URLs**: LocalTunnel URLs are temporary and change each time you restart the tunnel

 ## License